alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

 homepage-intro: |
-    A digital service to make registering to vote simpler, clearer and faster for individuals
+    A digital service to make registering to vote simpler, clearer and faster

 detail-page-intro: |
     5 million people registering online to vote each year.
 Moving 46 million voters from household to individual registration